ICE spokesman resigns to avoid 'fabricating the truth'

 "So here’s my message to Mayor Schaaf: How dare you.
 How dare you needlessly endanger the lives of law enforcement officers to promote a radical open borders agenda," Sessions said.

-ICE also issued a press release last week, claiming that "864 criminal aliens" evaded authorities.
+ICE also issued a press release last week claiming that "864 criminal aliens" had evaded authorities.

 Schwab, who joined the agency in 2015, said he wanted the agency to correct the claim, saying he believed the number to be much lower and did not want to "deflect" questions from reporters, according to the Chronicle.